-FUTRLI’s new printed report builder is designed with this pain in mind: they’re fully flexible and customisable, yet really fast to prepare.
+Futrli’s new printed report builder is designed with this pain in mind: they’re flexible and things like kpis are customizable, yet really fast to prepare.
 All the data is seamlessly connected to Xero or QuickBooks, so you can analyse and present how the business is performing against its budgets and forecasts.

-We’ve made the case for both online and offline working methods, though best practice is to use both.
+We’ve made the case for both online and offline working methods, though the best practice is to use both.
 Printed reports will be a great reminder for clients as to where they stood at the time and for some, that’s just how they get the job done.
-Online dashboards, apart from helping you go green, will help your clients run their business.
-Together, you can diagnose business problems, monitor KPIs and so much more.
+Online dashboards will help your clients ' performance measurement.
+Together, you can diagnose business problems, monitor KPIs and business metrics and so much m.

-They allow you and your client to work collaboratively and deep dive into what’s relevant in the moment.
-Businesses are changing daily – so planning for different scenarios, keeping your team on-target with their budgets etc helps keep you in a strong position.
+They allow you and your client to work collaboratively as teams and deep dive into what’s relevant for their performance measurement at the moment.
+Businesses and business processes are changing daily – so planning for different scenarios, keeping your team on-target with their budgets, etc helps keep you in a strong position and develop your business strategy.
 If you relied on a monthly or quarterly printed report only, you might find out something (good or bad) when it is too late, having both options ensures you are protected from risk and aware of all opportunities.